 NPS Rent Assurance™ is designed to simplify the rent payment process with safeguards to assure timely payments.
 We work with property companies who understand that credit scores don’t always tell the whole story about a renter’s willingness and ability to pay their rent on time We also believe that looking at credit the same old way doesn’t really reflect a renter’s desire to make paying rent a payment priority.
 That’s why our program takes the worry out of monthly rent payments by helping you put aside a portion of every paycheck – like installments in a rent piggybank – to make sure you have enough money in your account to pay your full rent when it’s due.

-So that you get credit for all your rent payments through our program, we report regularly to a national credit bureau, which in turn supplies data to the big three in credit giants, Experian, TransUnion and Equifax.
-This process let’s you start to build a credit file that will help you qualify for the better rates on other major expenses, such as auto loans, car insurance, personal insurance and credit cards.
+So that you get credit for all your activity through our program, we report regularly to a national credit bureau, Payment Recording Builds Credit (PRBC), the leading supplier of credit reporting data for recurring payments to the big three credit reporting giants, Experian, TransUnion and Equifax.
+This process let’s you start to build a credit file that will help you to qualify for the better rates on other major expenses, such as auto loans, car insurance, personal insurance and credit cards.

 Just think, your rent will be paid automatically for as long as you keep receiving a paycheck.
 Isn’t that the way things are supposed to happen?

 How Rent Effects Your Credit